 The BIG IDEA:

-What I want the group to experience: Excitement and anticipation, knowing that we’ll always be satisfied in Christ.
+- EXPERIENCE: Confidence in knowing that we’ll always be satisfied in Christ.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!